evansbenj/2024_BIO722/7_Stacks_and_Structure.md

 [`Structure`](http://pritchardlab.stanford.edu/structure_software/release_versions/v2.3.4/html/structure.html) is a software that attempts to assign individuals to *k* populations in such a way as to minimize Hardy-Weinberg and linkage disequilibrium.
 We run `Structure` by specifying multiple values of *k* and then seeing which value(s) maximuze the likelihood of the data given the model of population structure.
 We can generate an input file for this program using `Stacks`.

-Because this takes a while, Ben previously generated this file for us to work with.
-He did this using the following commands (please don't type these).
-First he made sure he was in the Stacks_Results directory that is from the complete dataset:

-`cd /home/datasets/2015_Ben_Evans/complete_data/monkey/Stacks_Results`

-The program `Structure` can not handle all of our data from the complete dataset, so Ben selected 1000 loci randomly to analyze like this:
+The program `Structure` can not handle all of our data from the complete dataset, so we can select 1000 RADtags randomly to analyze like this:

-`shuf -n 1000 /home/datasets/2015_Ben_Evans/complete_data/monkey/Stacks_Results/batch_1.catalog.tags.tsv | awk '{print $3}'  > 1000_randoms`
+`shuf -n 1000 path_to_Stacks_Results/batch_1.catalog.tags.tsv | awk '{print $3}'  > 1000_randoms`

-This uses another `unix` command called `shuf`.
+This uses a `unix` command called `shuf`.
 This tells the computer to print a randomly selected value from column 3 1000 times to a file called `1000_randoms`.

-Then Ben was ready to generate an input file for `Structure`.
-Ben typed this command:
+Now we are ready to generate an input file for `Structure`.
+Please type this command:

 `/apps/stacks/1.29/bin/populations -P ./ -b 1 -r 1 -t 36 --structure --write_single_snp -W ./1000_randoms -B chrX_list`